Slavery in the 21st century: Government actions

 In contrast, the governments accused of taking the least action against it are North Korea, China, Eritrea, Equatorial Guinea, Hong Kong, Central African Republic, Papua New Guinea, Guinea, the Democratic Republic of the Congo and South Sudan.

 The Supreme Court of the United Kingdom stripped diplomats with a history of domestic worker abuse from claiming diplomatic immunity, saving them from compensatory claims.
 The July 2022 ruling concerned the case of a London-based Saudi diplomat, Khalid Basfar, who allegedly treated a Filipino staff member hired by him, to slavery, forcing her to wear a bell throughout the day to be available at for his "family's beck and call".
 The employee, Josephine Wong, was first hired by the Basfar household in November 2015 in Saudi Arabia and brought to the UK to work for him in August 2016.
 According to court's hearing, Wong was confined to the house except to take the rubbish out.
 She was allegedly subjected to incessant shouting, offensive names and given leftover food only.
 The court was requested to judge the issue and determine whether Basfar's treatment of Wong was protected by diplomatic immunity or not, if the case did amount to modern slavery.
 The concluded that Ms Wong's was a case of modern slavery.

+There have been a lot of changes in rewards to law and efforts to mitigate the issue of modern slavery.
+One of the most recent changes was made by the European Union.
+In July 2024, the European Union's Corporate Sustainability Due Diligence Directive (CSDDD) took effect.
+This measure obligate companies to shift away from voluntary reporting to identifying and actually addressing any potential violation and abuse to human rights within the global chain of a company.
+This measure will be enforced by an authority designated by member states, who will be in charge of supervising the conduct of the companies and set penalties accordingly.